 When you become fully aware of the potential sales opportunities walking by your stand, your senses will sharpen, you’ll notice yourself beginning to duck and dive and then before long, you’ll develop the classic Traders Twitch!

 The more you know about the way people behave and the signals they give away, the more you’ll be able to read each encounter and focus your efforts profitably.

-Once you recognize who buys, and why they buy, you can adjust your approach to meet their needs and yours.
+Once you recognize who buys art, and why they buy it, you can adjust your approach to meet their needs and yours.